JackPaul1713/Crypt3/README.md

 These functions hide the true length of the file, introduce the possibility of false bytes, and change bytes values, and scramble their positions in the data.
 This allows for a lot more possibilities of what the data could be.
 These algorithms make it very difficult to backtrack from a known encrypted file to the key used to encrypt it.
 Additionaly the false bytes make each encrypted version of the file unique.

 ## Installation:
-Save the crypt3 executable, and add it's location to the path enviroment variable.
+Save the crypt3 executable, and add its location to the path enviroment variable.

 ## Usage:
 Crypt3 /[action] [file] [keyFile] -[flags...]